helm/helm/docs/securing_installation.md

 ### RBAC

-Modern system design realizes that bugs exist and that humans can be fooled; Kubernetes is no different.
-This is why although such systems have user-based security enforcement mechanisms, additional enforcememt mechanisms exist to provide multiple layers of restrictions to enable the proper usage but protect against malicious exploitation of either a weakness in the code or access to a user's credentials.

-Recent versions of Kubernetes employ a role-based access control (or RBAC) system as do modern operating systems to help mitigate the damage that can done if credentials are misused or bugs exist.
+Recent versions of Kubernetes employ a [role-based access control (or RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) system as do modern operating systems to help mitigate the damage that can done if credentials are misused or bugs exist.
+Even in where an identity is hijacked, the identity has only so many permissions to a controlled space.
+This effectively adds a layer of security to limit the scope of any attack with that identity.

+Helm and Tiller are designed to install, remove, and modify logical applications that can contain many service interacting together.
+As a result, often its usefulness involves cluster-wide operations, which in a multitenant cluster means that great care must be taken with access to a cluster-wide Tiller installation to prevent undue access.

+Specific users and teams -- developers, operators, system and network administrators -- will need their own portion of the cluster in which they can use Helm and Tiller without risking other portions of the cluster.
+This means using a Kubernetes cluster with RBAC enabled and Tiller configured to enforce them.
+For more information about using RBAC in Kubernetes, see [Using RBAC Authorization](rbac.md).

-### The Tiller gRPC Endpoint
+### The Tiller gRPC Endpoint and TLS

+The gRPC endpoint that Tiller offers is available inside the cluster (not external to the cluster) without authorization with the default installation.
+That means that without applying authentication, any process in the cluster can use the gRPC endpoint to perform operations inside the cluster.
+In a local or secured private cluster, this enables rapid usage and is normal.

+Shared and production clusters -- for the most part -- should use Helm 2.3.0 at a minimum and configure TLS for the Tiller gRPC endpoints to ensure that within the cluster usage of the gRPC endpoint is only for the properly authenticated identity.
+Doing so enables any number of Tiller instances to be deployed in any number of namespaces and yet no unauthenticated usage of any gRPC endpoint is possible.
+Finally, usage of Helm with the `--tiller-tls-verify` option to enforce TLS in any communication with gRPC endpoints.

+For the proper steps to configure Tiller and use Helm properly with TLS configured, see [Using SSL between Helm and Tiller](tiller_ssl.md).

 ### Tiller's Release Information

 ### Thinking about Charts

 Charts can be vectors to install anything.

 ## Best Practices for Securing Helm and Tiller

 1. Create a cluster with RBAC enabled
 2. To ensure trusted agent model is secure, you must Tiller gRPC with TLS